digital-blueprint/nexus-app/README.md

 }
 ```

-Use the dashboard to import `nexus-activities-import.ljson` generated with `npm run generate-activities`.

 Jump to <http://localhost:8001>, and you should get a Single Sign On login page.

 By default, the application is built using the assets in `assets/`.
 However, custom assets can also be used to build the application.
 The custom assets can be added to the directory `assets_custom/dbp-nexus/assets/`.
 This allows developers to easily develop and build the application for different environments.